The “My User Agent” page shows what your web browser sends in the "User-Agent" header for your HTTP requests.

-The tool displays the string text your web browser sends in the "User-Agent" header in the HTTP requests.
-The User-Agent Information identifies your browser and operating system and their versions.
+The user agent checker displays the string text your web browser sends in the "User-Agent" header in the HTTP requests.
+The user agent Information identifies your browser and operating system and its versions.

 As we discussed earlier, there is no standard way to write the user-agent string.
 Therefore, dnchecker.org provides a tool to decode the user-agent string to figure out everything it's saying.